rjkviegas/course/pills/escalation_process.md

 Coaches will be available  during coaching hours (9:30am to 12:30pm) on slack to support you.

-Please ask your question in the **#coaches** channel on slack A coach will react to your message with a thumbs up emoji to say they are taking your question, and they’ll reach out directly on slack or zoom, depending on the nature of the question.
+Please ask your question in the **#coaches** channel on slack.
+A coach will react to your message with a thumbs up emoji to say they are taking your question, and they’ll reach out directly on slack or zoom, depending on the nature of the question.

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/pills/escalation_process.md)